Freight Shipping from Lansing to Indianapolis

 How much does it cost to ship freight from Lansing to Indianapolis?

-Full truckload (FTL) rates from Lansing, MI to Indianapolis, IN currently range from $617-$761 for a standard dry van load over the 287-mile route.
+Full truckload (FTL) rates from Lansing, MI to Indianapolis, IN currently range $617-$761 (roughly $2.18-$2.66 per mile over 287 miles).
 LTL shipments typically cost $358-$644 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Lansing to Indianapolis?

-Standard FTL transit from Lansing to Indianapolis is approximately 5 hrs by truck over 287 miles.
+Standard FTL transit from Lansing to Indianapolis is approximately 5 hrs by truck over 287 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Lansing to Indianapolis freight?